supsi-cs-student-projects/C4110Z.1-2025-Team-1/README.md

 **services** contains the code that manages the logic of various app behaviors.\
 The app uses Appwrite for storing all the data.
 ## 🛢️ **Setting up online services and database**
-In order to connect an external personal databes to this project the [constans](/lib/constants.dart) file needs to be changed with the updated Appwrite database settings.\
+In order to connect an external personal database to this project the [constants](/lib/constants.dart) file needs to be changed with the updated Appwrite database settings.\
-Collections used in the project are the following:
+The following Appwrite collections are used in the project:
 - games
   - higherLower (Integer)
   - xp (Integer)
   - milestones (Integer[])
 - streak
   - streak (Integer)
   - updated_at (Datetime)

 ### 🚀 Build, Deploy, and Run